kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 Another abrupt strike from the squid’s beak leaves a gaping wound in the ship’s hull.
 Thick splinters and dislodged timbers bear silent witness to the beast’s brutal might.
 Amid the clamor of battle, Ingrid’s voice wafts upward from below, barely registering over the cacophony of combat: “Are you sure you wouldn’t like a sandwich?”

 Halite’s broad arm hurls a javelin that whistles through the frigid air, colliding with one of the squid’s thick tentacles.
 The impact reverberates— a flash of victory as the creature recoils, wounded by the force of his strike.
 At the same moment, Whisper dashes to Elara’s aid.
 With feline agility, she slashes at the slimy appendage constricting her, her claws raking into its flesh.
-A burst of raw determination follows as she unleashes a flurry of attacks that loosen the tentacle’s grip enough for Elara to breathe, but not enough for her to escape.
+A burst of raw determination follows as she unleashes a flurry of attacks that loosens the tentacle’s grip enough for Elara to breathe, but not enough for her to escape.

 Across the chaotic deck, Ironfist steadies himself and lines up the ballista, the massive weapon creaking as he aims it squarely at the disordered beast.
 Not far away, the wiry wizard, face alight with fervor and exhaustion, summons a bolt of shimmering blue energy.
 The air crackles with ozone as a sustained electric arc connects with the squid, sapping its monstrous vitality.